When awards season rolls around, they don’t come any bigger than the Oscars, which is the de facto gold standard for Hollywood's best movies.

 In the UK, Sky Cinema will be airing the event, starting with the red carpet coverage from 10pm, and then the entire awards ceremony.
 Before the awards ceremony, Sky Cinema will also be airing several Oscar-winning films such as Bohemian Rhapsody and The Favourite.

 If you’re not already a Sky Cinema customer, you can sign up from Sky’s website.
 It costs an extra £11 a month for existing Sky TV customers - otherwise you might be better off watching it online through Now TV - more on that next.

 How to watch the Oscars online

-If you're in the UK and don’t have a Sky account, or would simply rather stream the Oscars ceremony than watch it on TV, all of Sky’s coverage will be streamed online through Now TV.
+If you're in the UK and don’t have a Sky account, or would simply rather stream the Oscars ceremony than watch it on TV, all of Sky’s coverage be streamed online through Now TV.

 If you've already used up your Now TV free trial and don't want to pay again, you could always try to use a VPN to access the free ABC stream in the US - though be warned that it's not guaranteed to work.
 Our current top VPN recommendation is NordVPN, but take a look at our full VPN ranking to find out more.

-Who is hosting the 2019 Oscars?
+Who is hosting the 2020 Oscars?

 Who is nominated for the Oscars?

 Nominations for the Oscars have just been confirmed, with The Irishman, 1917, Joker and Once Upon A Time In Hollywood all leading the pack across the board.
 Here's the full list: